gdmoney/reading/waking-up.md

 - Buddhism isn't primarily a faith-based religion and its central teaching are entirely empirical
 - asserts that spiritual life consists in overcoming the illusion of the self by paying close attention to our experience in the present moment
 - we manage to avoid being happy while struggling to *become* happy
-- **Mindfullness** - a state of clear, nonjudgmental, and undistracted attention to the contents of consciousness
+- **Mindfulness** - a state of clear, nonjudgmental, and undistracted attention to the contents of consciousness
   - a vivid awareness of whatever is appearing in one's mind or body - thoughts, sensations, moods - without grasping at the pleasant or recoiling from the unpleasant
   - a technique for achieving equanimity amid the flux, allowing us to simply be aware of the quality of experience in each moment
-- principal enemy of mindfullness is our deeply conditioned habit of being distracted by thoughts
+- principal enemy of mindfulness is our deeply conditioned habit of being distracted by thoughts
 - the problem is not thoughts themselves but the state of thinking *without being fully aware that we're thinking*
 - when we look at what makes life difficult, we see that we are all prisoners of our thoughts
 - the goal of meditation is to have an *increasingly* healthy mind